D2L: Brightspace

-Performance Plus
+Creator+

+D2L Brightspace Creator+ is a bundle within the Brightspace learning management system (LMS) developed by D2L (Desire2Learn).
+It is designed for educators and content creators to develop interactive and accessible learning materials.
+Creator+ has features like multimedia content creation, customizable templates, interactive elements such as practice questions, and accessibility checks.

+Performance+

-Performance Plus is a bundle of learning analytics to help automate tasks and identify risks.
+Performance+ is a bundle learning analytics to help automate tasks and identify risks.
 An adaptive learning engine personalizes the content for each learner.
 Learning Analytics and Intelligent Agents provide early intervention to help learners and a set of data that can be used to make improvements based upon analysis.

 In 2016, Fast Company recognized D2L as a leader in Data Science.

+D2L Achievement+ for Brightspace

+An add-on package designed for schools, institutions, and organizations offering competency-based education programs.
+It includes an interface for aligning course activities and assessments with learning outcomes, as well as a data dashboard for reporting.

+D2L Lumi

+In 2024, D2L launched D2L Lumi, a set of artificial intelligence-powered features to support building content, assessments, and activities.

 Open Courses

-In 2008, D2L entered the massive open online course MOOC market to support MOOC pioneers Stephen Downes and George Siemens.
+In 2008, D2L entered the massive open online course (MOOC) market to support MOOC pioneers Stephen Downes and George Siemens.

-The University of Tasmania used D2L's MOOC platform for tens of thousands of learners with more than 70% of those students starting the courses finishing.
+The University of Tasmania used D2L's MOOC platform for tens of thousands of learners, with more than 70% of students completing the courses.

+Course Merchant

+Course Merchant is a software as a service e-commerce and course catalog enables institutions and organizations to sell and manage access to online courses and other educational content.

 Services

-D2L's services include: a cloud-based learning system, end-user help desk support, technical account management, technical data management, advisory consulting, program management, training, course development, customization, and accessibility design support.
+D2L's services include onboarding services, end-user help desk support, technical account management, technical data management, advisory consulting, program management, training, course development, customization, and accessibility design support.